reetu95/realtime-inventory-lakehouse/README.md

 - **Bronze keeps `raw_json`:** the raw payload is kept so events can be re-parsed later if the schema changes.
 Bronze is the replayable source of truth.
-- **Secrets:** Kafka credentials are still constants in the notebooks.
+- **Secrets:** Kafka credentials are now provisioned into Azure Key Vault via Terraform (see Week 4).
+The Free Edition notebooks still use constants because Free Edition cannot read the vault.
-  Moving them to Key Vault backed secret scopes is planned in the Terraform phase.

 ## Repo structure